SakshiManjrekar162/Academic-Plagiarism-Detection-in-Handwritten-Assignments/README.md

 Plagiarism Checker Module
 Website Interface
 The internal data flow between these components is illustrated in the block diagram below.

-Published a research paper for the same :
+Published a research paper for the same, do have a look :

 <a>https://zenodo.org/records/13801226</a>

 And the internal data flow is depicted by the following block diagram.